 “Dig into Reading!”
 Read for Fun Prizes – Join the Library’s Summer Reading Games

 The Library provides Summer Reading Games for all ages.
-It’s getting late in the season, but children still have time to earn the summer T-shirt (donated generously by Union State Bank).
+Sign up is now available.
+Union State Bank is donating T-Shirts for the children’s prizes.
 Kids – come play the reading game, and watch out for the ants!
 Teens – pick up your BINGO reading log at the Library.
 Adults – we have fun in store for you, too.
 Read more books — get more prizes.